England. Change location

 Living psychology: from the everyday to the extraordinary

-This module draws on classic and contemporary theory and research in psychology and applies them to a broad range of contexts.
+This module draws on classic and contemporary theories and research in psychology and applies them to a broad range of contexts.
 You'll learn how psychologists have studied both practical and theoretical issues, such as nationalism or sexuality, with a particular emphasis on understanding and solving problems that directly affect people’s lives.
 You'll explore core academic areas of psychology as set out by the British Psychological Society (e.g. social, cognitive, developmental) and applied aspects of professional practice (e.g. clinical, forensic, counselling).
 You'll also develop your understanding of psychological research methods, along with other useful academic and employability skills.

 Please note that the real-world contexts explored in this module may involve issues that are sensitive to you personally at the time of studying.
 We recommend that you look through the topics covered before registering for this module.